 Missing AdWords cost data (auto-tagging enabled)The landing page URL of your ads is the

 framesetparent HTML document, not the child frames within.
 If you haven't added tracking code to the

 frameset, Analytics won't track that page and your campaign parameters will be lost.

 If all frames on the site reside on the same domain, then referral information can be properly recorded as long as you've installed the tracking code on the first page users see on the site.

 If frames on the site reside on different domains, the referral information is likely to be inaccurate, since one frame may be recorded as the referring source of another.
 This is due to the hierarchical nature of frames, which gets recorded as a referring link.

 In either case, the Navigation Summary and Site Overlay reports for sites with frames is not likely to provide useful information, since every frame with tracking code on it will be recorded as a separate pageview.
-Additionally, the order of these pageviews will depend on the order in which the frames are loaded instead of the actual navigation path taken by your visitors.
+Additionally, the order of these pageviews will depend on the order in which the frames are loaded, instead of the actual navigation path taken by your users.